 Walking Right Down the Middle of Main Street U.S.A.
 No matter how many other parks I have been to on a trip, my trip doesn’t feel official until I see Cinderella Castle.
 Visiting that first park in WDW brings back so many memories of childhood vacations.
 It just doesn't feel like my vacation has truly started until I step into that park.

 That First Attraction.
 It doesn’t matter which one it is but once I wait in that first queue and ride that first attraction, my vacation truly feels official.
 Most of us try to minimize our time waiting in the standby line but nothing makes my trip feel more official than waiting in line.

 Enjoying a Hot Dog from Casey’s.
 There’s something about eating a hot dog in Walt Disney World that just tastes better.
 I don’t know why but it just does and I like it.

 Fireworks.
 Lots and Lots of Fireworks.
-Whenever I think of Walt Disney World, I think of great firework shows.
-My family always made it a tradition to see the fireworks at the Magic Kingdom and Epcot and now a trip doesn’t feel official if I don’t keep up with that tradition.
+Whenever I think of Walt Disney World, I think of great fireworks shows.
+My family always made it a tradition to see the fireworks at the Magic Kingdom and Epcot so now a trip doesn’t feel official if I don’t keep up with that tradition.